Ryan-Oblivion/SLE_PE50_pipeline_nf/README.md

 and reverse reads for the control replicates.
 We will have multiple text files each containing this format for each condition and transcription factor.
 I will add a .txt file to show as an example.
 The .txt file will be in the same directory as all the fastq.gz files.

-I will add more information here once I develop the pipeline more It currently runs as is, but only the first process is curated.
+I will add more information here once I develop the pipeline more.
+It currently runs as is, but only the first process is curated.
 I will need to updata the next two processess and then add a fourth.